terramuse-tiramisu/ProductsAPI/README.md

 ## Introduction

-Team Terramuse - composed of the astounding team of 3 developers- **<a href="https://github.com/akolatch" target="_blank">Aharon</a>, [Albert](https://github.com/blargeth), and [Zach](https://github.com/zrealberg)**- was tasked to create a working backend of each of their respective parts to an API of an E-commerce site.
+Over the course of 12 days during our time at Hack Reactor, cohort 34, Team Terramuse - composed of the astounding team of 3 developers- **<a href="https://github.com/akolatch" target="_blank">Aharon</a>, [Albert](https://github.com/blargeth), and [Zach](https://github.com/zrealberg)**- was tasked to create a working backend of each of their respective parts to an API of an E-commerce site.

+Each of us was assigned to one piece of the API:
+1. Products - Albert
+2. Reviews - Zach
+3. Q & A - Aharon

+and can be found in our [team repository](https://github.com/terramuse-tiramisu).

+The functionality of the API is outlined [here](https://gist.github.com/trentgoing/d69849d6c16b82d279ffc4ecd127f49f#file-api_overview-md).

 ***This is the Products API.***